Tasheem/locator-mobile/README.md

 ```bash
 npm start
 ```
-- This will run the mobile app connected to the lokator server hosted in the Cloud.
+- This will run the mobile app connected to the Lokator server hosted in the Cloud.
 - If you want to run the app connected to the localhost backend, boot the app like this:
 ```bash
 npm run start:development
 ```

-- The expo cli will come and prompt you with options to run the app on Android emulator, iOS Simulator, and more.
+- The Expo CLI will come and prompt you with options to run the app on Android emulator, iOS Simulator, and more.
-- You can enter the keys "a" or "i" to allow expo to open up your Android emulator or iOS Simulator.
+- You can enter the keys "a" or "i" to allow Expo to open up your Android Emulator or iOS Simulator.

 # In The App
 - The login screen will be presented to you.